bfriesen/Abstracts/README.md

 ```
 "So how did your metaprogramming
 talk go at DevLink?"
                                  "Really well.
-I presented concepts
+I used examples
+                                 of when I used metaprogramming
+                                 throughout my career.
+From
+                                 accessing the value of a private
+                                 field, to how to optimize
+                                 reflection calls, there was something
-                                 and examples that devs of all
+                                 for devs of all levels.
-                                 levels could learn from.
 Also, no
                                  one fell asleep."
 "Awesome.
 Did you tell the
 'cautionary story of shame